51llyGit1/hello-world/README.md

 # hello-world
 My first git hub respository.
 I have done a lot, but I have never used an effective form of source control.
 Perhaps this is it. :-)
+.. and final changes to this file as well.